ruby-rice/rice/doc/tutorial.rst

   GC.start
   @handler.process !!!! crash !!!!!

-notice this and free the Ruby object.
+Ruby will notice that the ``Listener.new`` object is orphaned and will free it.
 That it turn frees the underlying C++ Listener object resulting in a crash when ``process`` is called.

 To prevent this, we want to tie the lifetime of the Ruby listener instance to the container.
 This is done by calling ``keepAlive()`` in the argument list: